All Episodes

 The important point, Sean, is that we do everything we possibly can to avoid a lame duck spending bill.

-What did you hear with the lame duck spending, Bill?
+What did you hear with a lame duck spending bill?

-Okay, so Biden goes to the UN yesterday, and by the way, on the day that day after Vladimir Putin is threatening to use nuclear weapons and says he means he means what he says, pretty scary scenario, and his back is against the wall and a lot of his friends seem to be showing up dead lately, so who knows what he's capable of.
+Okay, so Biden goes to the UN yesterday, and on the day that, day after, Vladimir Putin is threatening to use nuclear weapons and says he means what he says, pretty scary scenario, and his back is against the wall, and a lot of his friends seem to be showing up dead lately, so who knows what he's capable of.

-Um he goes to the UN and he focuses it most of the speech on climate alarmism and climate cultism.
+He goes to the UN and he focuses most of the speech on climate alarmism and climate cultism.

-Now he went back in the Paris Accords and that we paid the bulk of money as we are designated as a you know top economy in the world but yet China and India are rated as developing nations and pay next to nothing.
+Now, he went back in the Paris Accords and that we pay the bulk of money as we are designated as a top economy in the world, but yet China and India are rated as developing nations and pay next to nothing.

-Can you explain why any U.S. president would not require China and India to have the same classification as us reason.
+Can you explain why any U.S. president would not require China and India to have the same classification as us?

 It defies logic to suggest that China should be deemed a developing nation by the United Nations.